 Dale Carnegie Course--Graduate Assistant.

-Webinar panelist "ADR for Transactional and New Attorneys" and "Alternative Dispute Resolution in These Strange Pandemic Times," both sponsored by American Bar Association Senior Lawyers Division ADR Committee.
+Webinar panelist "ADR for Transactional and New Attorneys" and "Alternative Dispute Resolution in These Strange Pandemic Times," and webinar presenter "Tip of an Iceberg for Arbitration Titanic: H.R.
+4445," all sponsored by American Bar Association Senior Lawyers Division ADR Committee.

 Webinar presenter, "To LLC or Not To LLC: Florida Update," sponsored by Lorman Business Center, Inc. aka Lorman Education Services.